Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     $yarn start

-This command logs an URL in the console (typically http://127.0.0.1:8080).
+This command logs a URL in the console (typically http://127.0.0.1:8080).
 Open this URL in the ``Chrome`` browser.

 .. note::